iuseneovimBTW/Evilvim/README.md

 open a file with .html extension (index.html) as you type a tag you should see the autocompletes, to the next one, use CTRL-N, and the previous one CTRL-P.

+Now you may remove the cloned repo from your home directory!